Proposal to Extend the Capacity at Pen y Cwm Special School

 Consultation Outcome and Next Steps

-A Consultation Out-turn Report to the Council’s Executive Committee will be produced in June 2021.
-The report will be available 2 weeks before a decision is made via the Council’s website before the decision is made to or not to proceed with the proposal.
+A Consultation Out-turn Report was presented to the Council's Executive Committee on Wednesday 23rd June 2021, where a decision was made to proceed to statutory notice.
+The report is available via the Council's website please click on the below link.
 Hard copies can be obtained on request from the email address detailed above.

-Should this proposal be approved at Executive Committee; the Council will then go out to statutory notice in July 2021.
+The Executive Committee approved next steps of the consultation process; proceeding initialising the statutory notice to run from 25th June 2021to 23rd July 2021.
 The statutory notice period will run for 28 days, during this time, you will be able to make formal objections should you wish to do so, via the email address provided in this consultation booklet.
 Any issues raised by interested parties will then be summarised and presented to the Executive Committee for a final decision to be made.
-Should the proposal proceed, a copy of the Statutory Notice will be displayed on the Council’s website and at Pen y Cwm Special School.
+A copy of the Statutory Notice will be displayed on the Council's website and at Pen y Cwm Special School.
 Hard copies of the statutory notice will be available upon request.

 Determination of Proposal

-If you have any questions or queries on the information contained within this document, please contact us either by using the email address: email@example.com , or by calling us on (01495) 355470.
+If you have any questions or queries on the information contained within this webpage, please contact us either by using the email address: email@example.com , or by calling us on (01495) 355470.